dmbarbour/glas/docs/GlasCLI.md

 ### Runtime Info?
 Defer.

 It might be useful to provide some reflection on the environment via environment variables or special methods.
-However, no need to rush this.
+This could include call stacks, performance metrics, and traces of failed transactions.
+However, this is low priority.

+### Executables?
+Defer.

+It might be useful to write a full shell within Glas at some point.
+In this case, we'd need to start other processes with arguments, suitable environments, and access to open files representing stdin/stdout/etc..
+However, this is low priority, and it might be better to defer this until we're compiling Glas applications from within Glas.